 There are limitations on foreign exchange transactions throughout Venezuela and money exchange facilities may be difficult to locate on weekends.
 It is illegal to exchange currency at any rate other than the official government rate.
 Exchanging currency on the black market is a criminal offence with possible penalties including prison sentences.
 Credit card transactions are charged at the official rate, but care should be taken when using credit cards due to the high levels of fraud.

-In December 2016, the Venezuelan government announced it would remove the 100 bolivar note from circulation in 2017, with an intention to release new notes between 500 and 20,000 bolivars.
-The removal of the 100 bolivar note is scheduled for 30 March 2017.
+In March 2017, the Venezuelan government removed the 100 bolivar note from circulation, with an intention to release new notes between 500 and 20,000 bolivars.
 Demand for large denomination notes is high and notes are in limited supply.
 Travellers may find it difficult to secure currency.
-You should exchange your 100 bolivar banknotes for new currency before the scheduled date of its removal.

 report a lost or stolen passport online or contact the nearest